LordRadai/DebugManager-v2.0-Release/README.md

 * When any Debug GUI is open, right click in the main game window (outside of GUI windows) to bring up a PopUp menu with some extra actions (such as FPS cap, FPS display)

 # Debug Camera
-Press L3 + Square to cycle Debug Camera mode.
+Press L3 + Triangle to cycle Debug Camera mode.
 The avaiable modes are:
   * Time stop free cam.
 Game is paused, you can move the camera.
   * Free cam.
 Game is running, you can move the camera.
   * Fixed camera.
 Camera is fixed, game is running and you can control the player character.
-While the game is frozen, press Square to advance by one frame.
+While the game is frozen, press Triangle to advance by one frame.

 # Enemy Control Guide
 **Attacks**: